theturboturnip/mphil-thesis/output_RISE/RISE_cutdown.md

 properties) for accessing capabilities in memory.
 Just like scalar accesses, vectorized capability accesses are atomic and 128-bit aligned.

-## Testing and evaluation

-We constructed a second test program to ensure `memcpy` could be performed correctly with capabilities-in-vectors.
-It copies an array of `Element` structures that hold pointers to static `Base` structures.
-On CHERI platforms, even in Integer mode, capability pointers are used and copied.
-The first test simply copies the data, and tests that all the copied pointers still work, which succeeds on all compilers/architectures.
-The second test is CHERI-exclusive, and invalidates all pointers during the copy process by performing integer arithmetic on the vector registers.
-The copied pointers are examined to make sure their tag bits are all zeroed, and this test succeeds on both CHERI configurations.
+## The Hypothesis

+** It is possible for a vector architecture to load, store, and manipulate capabilities in vector registers without violating CHERI security principles. **

+We considered this from three perspectives, checking they each fulfil Provenance, Monotonicity, and Integrity.

-### [\[hyp:cap_in_vec_storage\]](#hyp:cap_in_vec_storage){reference-type="ref" reference="hyp:cap_in_vec_storage"} - Holding capabilities in vectors {#hypcap_in_vec_storage---holding-capabilities-in-vectors .unnumbered}
+### Holding capabilities in vector registers

-It is possible for a single vector register to hold a capability (and differentiate a capability from integer data) as long as `VLEN = CLEN`.
+As long as `VLEN = CLEN`, and a tag bit is stored alongside each one, a single vector register can hold a capability and differentiate it from integer data.
-`VLEN` could also be larger, and a compliant implementation must then have `VLEN` be an integer multiple of `CLEN`.
-In theory, one could also describe a scheme where capabilities must be held by multiple registers together (e.g. `VLEN = CLEN/2` with one tag bit for every two registers), but this would complicate matters.

-If an implementation decides, as we did, that elements of width `CLEN` are required to produce capabilities, then
-${\texttt{VLEN}} \ge {\texttt{ELEN}}$ therefore
-${\texttt{VLEN}} \ge {\texttt{CLEN}}$.
-If a short `VLEN` is absolutely essential, one could place precise guarantees on a specific set of instructions to enable it (e.g. `SEW=64, LMUL=2` unit-stride unmasked loads could guarantee atomic capability transfers) but the emulator does not consider this.
-The CHERI security properties also impose some conditions.

-#### Provenance & Monotonicity {#provenance-monotonicity .unnumbered}
+One could also hold multiple capabilities in a register if `VLEN` was an integer multiple of `CLEN`, but this was not tested.
+We decided that only `CLEN`-width operations could produce capabilities, thus we had to ensure `ELEN = CLEN`.
+Our implementation sets `VLEN = ELEN = CLEN = 128bits`.

-The tag bit must be protected such that capabilities cannot be forged from integer data.
-The emulator's integer/capability context approach, where the tag bit may only be set on copying a valid capability from memory, and the output tag bit is zeroed on all other accesses, enforces this correctly.
+To ensure Provenance and Monotonicity were upheld, we decided that the tag bit for a register would only be set when loading a valid capability from memory, and cleared in all other circumstances.

-#### Integrity {#integrity .unnumbered}

-Integrity is not affected by how a capability is stored, as long as the other properties are maintained.
+Integrity is not affected by how a capability is stored.

-### [\[hyp:cap_in_vec_load_store\]](#hyp:cap_in_vec_load_store){reference-type="ref" reference="hyp:cap_in_vec_load_store"} - Sending capabilities between vectors and memory {#hypcap_in_vec_load_store---sending-capabilities-between-vectors-and-memory .unnumbered}
+### Moving capabilities between vector registers and memory

-[]{#chap:capinvec:hyp_load_store label="chap:capinvec:hyp_load_store"}
-For this to be the case, the instructions which can load/store capabilities must fulfil certain alignment and atomicity requirements.
+Memory access instructions must follow the same rules as scalar capability accesses.
-They must require all accesses be `CLEN`-aligned, or at least only load valid capabilities from aligned addresses, because tag bits only apply to `CLEN`-aligned regions.
-TR-951 states that capability memory accesses must be atomic[@TR-951 Section 11.3].
-This applies to vectors, even in ways that don't apply to scalar accesses.
+To maintain Provenance they must be `CLEN`-aligned, or at least only load valid capabilities from aligned addresses, because tag bits only apply to `CLEN`-aligned regions; and they must be atomic[@TR-951 Section 11.3].

-Individual element accesses for a vector access must be atomic relative to each other.
-This is relevant for e.g. a strided store using an unaligned stride, such that one element writes a valid capability and another element overwrites part of that address range.
-If unaligned 128-bit accesses are allowed, then either the unaligned second element should "win" and clear relevant tag bits, or the first element should "win" and write the full capability atomically.
-The emulator requires all 128-bit accesses to be aligned so meets this requirement easily.

-#### Provenance {#provenance .unnumbered}

-Provenance requires the accesses be atomic as described above, and require that tag bits are copied correctly: the output tag bit must only be set if the input had a valid tag bit.
-These conditions also apply to scalar accesses.

-#### Monotonicity {#monotonicity .unnumbered}

-These loads/stores do not attempt to manipulate capabilities, so have no relevance to Monotonicity.

-#### Integrity {#integrity-1 .unnumbered}

-The same conditions for scalar and other vector accesses apply to maintain Integrity: namely that the base capability for each access should be checked to ensure it is valid.
-The emulator doesn't allow capabilities-in-vectors to be dereferenced directly, but if an implementation allows it those capabilities would also need to be checked.
+This atomicity requirement applies to the individual element accesses within each vector access too.
+If multiple elements within a vector access try to write to the same 128-bit region, TODO

+Monotonicity is not affected by simply loading/storing capabilities from memory.
+Integrity requires that the accesses themselves are checked against a valid base capability, just like normal scalar and vector accesses.

-### [\[hyp:cap_in_vec_manip\]](#hyp:cap_in_vec_manip){reference-type="ref" reference="hyp:cap_in_vec_manip"} - Manipulating capabilities in vectors {#hypcap_in_vec_manip---manipulating-capabilities-in-vectors .unnumbered}
+### Manipulating capabilities in vector registers

 The emulator limits all manipulation to clearing the tag bit, achieved by writing data to the register in an integer context.
+This preserves Provenance and Monotonicity, because it's impossible to create or change capabilities, and doesn't affect Integrity.

-In theory, it's possible to do more complex transformations, which can be proven by implementing each vector manipulation on vector elements as sequential scalar manipulations on scalar elements.
+In theory it's possible to do more complex transformations, but there aren't many scalar transformations which would benefit from vectorization.

-With this method, all pre-existing scalar capability manipulations can become vector manipulations, but the utility seems limited.
-For example, instructions for creating capabilities or manipulating bounds en masse don't have an obvious use case.
 If more transformations are added they should be considered carefully, rather than creating vector equivalents for all scalar manipulations.
 For example, revocation as described in [@xiaCHERIvokeCharacterisingPointer2019] may benefit from a vector equivalent to `CLoadTags`.

-#### Provenance & Monotonicity {#provenance-monotonicity-1 .unnumbered}

-Because the only possible manipulations clear the tag bit, it's impossible to create or change capabilities, so Provenance and Monotonicity cannot be violated.
-Any manipulations that create capabilities, or potentially any manipulations that transfer capabilities from vector registers directly to scalar registers, would require more scrutiny.

-#### Integrity {#integrity-2 .unnumbered}

-As stated before, capabilities-in-vectors cannot be dereferenced directly, so there is no impact on Integrity.

 # Conclusion

 This project demonstrated the viability of integrating CHERI with